 Policy 2: All RVMPO plans and documents shall be made available for the public to review at the RVCOG office and on the RVMPO website (www.rvmpo.org).
-Single eopies of current RVMPO plans and documents shall be provided free of charge upon request.
 Copies of the Regional Transportation Plan (RTP), Transportation Improvement Program (TIP), and other RVMPO Plans shall be distributed to all public libraries.
 Copies of draft documents for public review and comment shall be provided to planning partners to allow public review of those documents at their offices.